Harvard-IACS/2023-CS107/content/pages/syllabus.md

 You are welcome to discuss the course material and homework with others in order to better understand it, but the work you turn in must be your own (with exception of the project where collaborative work is permitted).
-Any work that is not your own, without properly citing the original author(s), is considered plagiarism.
+Any work submitted as your own without properly citing the original author(s), is considered plagiarism.
 Failure to follow the academic integrity and dishonesty guidelines outlined in the [Harvard Student Handbook](https://handbook.college.harvard.edu/) will have an adverse effect on